-&lt;sup>11In deriving (22) we have used equation (4) and noted the fact that agents are born without financial assets ( $\bar{a}(t,t) = 0$ ).
+11 In deriving (22) we have used equation (4) and noted the fact that agents are born without financial assets $(\bar{a}(t,t)=0)$.

 2.2 Firms

 Perfectly competitive firms use physical and human capital to produce a homogeneous commodity, Y(t), that is traded internationally.
 The technology is represented by the following Cobb-Douglas production function: